zoeziade/myAI/README.md

 # Read Me
-Create your own chatbot with myAI!
+Create your own AI Assistant, powered by ringel.AI

-This repo makes it easy to configure and deploy your own chatbot using Vercel and Pinecone.
+This repo makes it easy to configure and deploy your own AI Assistant using Vercel and Pinecone.

-For documentation, contact Daniel Ringel.
+For documentation, contact Daniel Ringel and visit www.ringel.AI